-For Part I: Due January 14th at 6pm, as described above.
+For Part I: Due January 12th at 6pm, as described above.

-For Part II: January 21st, 6pm.
+For Part II: January 20th, 6pm.
 Marked out of 10, 0.5 marks off every hour late.
 What to submit:

-Android: a zip file containing your complete project, runable from Eclipse.
+Android: a zip file containing both a final .apk of your assignment and your complete project, runnable android studio.

-iPhone: a zip file of complete project, runnable on Xcode 5.
+iPhone: a zip file of complete project, runnable on Xcode 6.